 ECMWF | Reading | 13 - 16 November 2017

-The workshop will bring together experts in numerical weather prediction and climate modelling to discuss and propose ways forward on the modelling of physical processes in the greyzone of horizontal resolutions ranging from 1km-10km grid-spacing.
-The workshop aims to shed light on the greyzone topic from different angles to identify novel approaches and development opportunities.
+The workshop brought together experts in numerical weather prediction and climate modelling to discuss and propose ways forward on the modelling of physical processes in the greyzone of horizontal resolutions ranging from 1 km-10 km grid-spacing.
+The workshop aimed to shed light on the greyzone topic from different angles to identify novel approaches and development opportunities.

-These will be discussed in the context of the inherent uncertainty of the above modelled processes (or of the underlying HPC hardware) and in view of ECMWF's ten year strategy to develop an O(5km) global ensemble.
+These were discussed in the context of the inherent uncertainty of the above modelled processes (or of the underlying HPC hardware) and in view of ECMWF's ten year strategy to develop a 5km global ensemble.

 Peter Bechtold, Michail Diamantakis, Richard Forbes, Martin Leutbecher, Sarah-Jane Lock, Sylvie Malardel, Irina Sandu, Nils Wedi